Should You Avoid Mineral Oils in Skincare?

 In a nutshell, mineral oils are a distillation of highly refined and purified petroleum.
 As a complex mixture of hydrocarbons, they function as emollients in skincare—with their low volatility and colorless and odorless properties.

-They are an occlusive ingredient, meaning that they provide a protective layer (sort of like a seal) on top of your skin to lock in moisture, prevent trans-epidermis water loss (TEWL), and prevent pollutants from penetrating it.
+They are an occlusive ingredient, meaning that they provide a protective layer (sort of like a seal) on top of your stratum corneum to lock in moisture, prevent trans-epidermis water loss (TEWL), and prevent pollutants from penetrating it.

 Besides being moisturizing, they are also known for their healing properties and are used in famous personal care products like Vaseline and baby oil.
 They are also chemically stable and are unlikely to spoil due to their low sensitivity to external factors like climate, making them beneficial for people with dry skin living in cold countries, as they are cheap, lightweight, and moisturizing.